Stephen Amdur is a partner in the New York office of Latham & Watkins and a member of the Corporate Department.

 - The Raine Group in numerous matters, including its growth equity investment in DraftKings

-- Cartesian Capital in numerous matters, including with respect to its investments in GrupoTorreSur and Network Management Services
+- Cartesian Capital in numerous matters, including with respect to its investments in GrupoTorreSur, Network Management Services and BTS Torres

 - Alliant Insurance Services in numerous matters, including the acquisition of the US Agencies business from QBE